jennomics/WorkflowPaper/figures/SeqTrace3/caption.md

-For example, Refer to this screenshot for step 4 of the "Creating and Editing a Consensus Sequence." (or whatever)
+Refer to this screenshot of Trace Settings for step 4 of the "Creating and Editing a Consensus Sequence."